-Preferred Securities - The fair value of perpetual preferred securities is generally determined using market price quotations (where observable) and other observable market inputs (including recently executed transactions).
+Preferred and Trust Preferred Securities .
+The fair value of preferred securities and trust preferred securities is generally determined using market price quotations (where observable) and other observable market inputs (including recently executed transactions).
 When using market price quotations from brokers, fair value is calculated using the average of two or more indicative broker quotes obtained as of the valuation date.
 When quotations are unobservable, internal valuation models (typically including discounted cash flow analysis and comparable analysis) are employed.
 Perpetual preferred securities are generally categorized as Level 2 or 3 in the fair value hierarchy, depending on the availability of observable inputs.